Areas of Expertise

 - Member of the Anti-Human Trafficking and Modern Slavery Hub through the Joint Learning Initiative on Faith & Local Communities;

-- Reviewer for Nonprofit Management & Leadership.
+- Peer reviewer for Nonprofit Management & Leadership; Political Research Exchange.